A dead ringer

 'Dead ringer' is near the top of the list of folk etymology explanations.

 Let's first dispense with the nonsensical idea that's sometimes put forward as the origin of this phrase, that is, that it refers to people who were prematurely buried and who pulled on bell ropes that were attached to their coffins in order to attract attention.
-We dealt with that notion previously in saved by the bell.
-That theory has even less going for it as an explanation of 'dead ringer' than it has for 'saved by the bell'.
-At least in that case the meaning of the phrase has some connection with the supposed explanation, but how does the premature burial derivation of 'dead ringer' explain why it means 'exact duplicate'?
-There's no evidence for this idea.
-Better not to dwell on it any longer and get on with the real origin, and back to why dead; why ringer?
+Such people are said to be saved by the bell.
+Why would a term that describes a victim of premature burial derivation come to mean 'exact duplicate'?
+Well, it wouldn't.
+Also, wouldn't someone in such a situation be a live ringer?
+Perhaps it's better not to dwell on graveyard bells any longer and get on with the real origin.
+So, why dead; why ringer?

 A ringer is a horse substituted for another of similar appearance in order to defraud the bookies.
 This word originated in the US horse-racing fraternity at the end of the 19th century.
 The word is defined for us in a copy of the Manitoba Free Press from October 1882: